sashastadler/crunge-notes/Notes/Characters/PCs/Quentin Thexius.md

 ##### Performances
 - Session 31: (nat 1) Attempted to perform at [The Good Night](../../Locations/Siege%20Richesse.md#The%20Good%20Night) .
 Was too intoxicated and fell off the stage before playing anything.
-- Session 27: (nat 20?)
-A tarvern in [Souhold](../../Locations/Souhold.md).
-The best performance he has ever done.
+- Session 27: (nat 20) A tarvern in [Souhold](../../Locations/Souhold.md).
+One of the best performance he has ever done.